Stay connected

 Through understanding the five Elements

-we may begin to understand both Nature and ourselves" J.R.
-Worsley
+we may begin to understand both Nature and ourselves

 We are cyclical beings, but there are way more cycles than just the seasons.
 Our energy waxes and wanes with the moon, we go through shorter or longer phases in our life that carry an energy that resembles one of the seasons more than others.
 There is so much to learn from nature and that is what I always aim to do when offering a series based on the 5 elements.